What is Moodle?

 How do I access Moodle?

-* Login to your computer,smartphone or tablet device and open a web browser
+* Log-in to a computer, smartphone or tablet device and open a web browser

-* In the browser window, navigate to moodle01.csn.ie
+* In the browser window, navigate to csnmoodle.etbonline.ie and you should see the following screen:

-When choosing a password, try to pick something that is hard to guess, but easy for you to remember.
-Passwords that offer a reasonable level of security will include a mix of numbers and letters, e.g. Glanna2013
+Note: When choosing a password, try to pick something that is hard to guess, but easy for you to remember.
+Passwords that offer a reasonable level of security will include a mix of numbers and upper-case/lower-case letters, or be a simple but easy to recollect phrase, e.g. Glanna2018, 4wh0mtheBellt0LL$, etc.

-Note: Passwords are case sensitive , ‘R’ and ‘r’ are not considered to be the same.
+Note: Passwords are case sensitive , ‘R’ and ‘r’ are not considered to be the same letter!

-Note: Do not cut and paste!
+Note: Do not cut and paste your password!
 If you have made a mistake, you will copy the mistake!

 Enjoy using Moodle!